 A Guide to Building an ESP32-Powered Automated Watering System

-Introduction In the world of electronics and software, innovation knows no bounds.
+In the world of electronics and software, innovation knows no bounds.
 As a senior software engineer in Amherst, NY, I’ve always loved to tinker with the latest technologies to create fun and exciting projects.
 One such project that I recently embarked on is an automated watering system that integrates seamlessly with Home Assistant, using sensors, Tasmota, MQTT, and an ESP32 4CH relay control board.
 In this article, I will guide you through the process of building your own automated watering system, step by step.
-[Read More]
+Please note that having a basic understanding of Home Assistant and microcontrollers is recommended to follow this guide.

 Cleaning up NAS